NCERT Solutions Class 8 Geography Chapter 6 Human Resources – Download Free PDF

-Distribution of Population refers to the way in which people are spread across the earth surface.
+Distribution of Population refers to the way in which people are spread across the earth’s surface.

 Population density refers to the number of people living in a unit area of the earth’s surface.

 The density of India is 382 persons per sq km, which is one of the highest in the world.

 You will also learn about the following:

-- Factor Affecting Distribution of Population such as climate, soil, minerals, topography, water and other social, economical and cultural factors
+- Factors Affecting the Distribution of Population, such as climate, soil, minerals, topography, water and other social, economic and cultural factors.

 - Population Change and reasons for changes in population.